kephale/napari-workshop-halfway-to-i2k/napari-workshops/notebooks/try_animation.md

   name: python3
 ---

-# Introduction to animation with Napari
+# Introduction to animation with napari

 +++